chrisphu/code-snippets/CS/README.md

 ## [ParameterDebounce](ParameterDebounce.cs)

 This Unity class sends a UnityEvent signal to listeners when the selected parameter value has changed.
+A class inheriting `ParameterDebounce.cs` (ex. `public class BoolDebounce : ParameterDebounce<bool> { }` can be attached as a component.

 ### Example usage